 Continue an elegant city known for its Georgian architecture, in particular the beautiful rows of honey-colored stone houses, arranged in graceful curves, of the Royal Crescent and the Circus.

-A walking tour with your courier introduces landmarks such as the 15th-century abbey and the 18th-century Pulteney Bridge, lined with shops.
+A walking tour will introduce city landmarks, including the 15th-century Abbey and the 18th-century Pulteney Bridge, lined with shops.

-Visit the thermal springs that had brought fame, long before their arrival, to the settlement the Romans called Aquae Sulis.
-The baths and temple complex they built on the site of the "Waters of the Goddess Sulis" have endured to our time.
-Measuring over 900 feet in length, with a width of 350 feet, their remains are among the best examples of Roman architecture in England.
+Enter the site of the thermal springs that had brought fame, long before their arrival, to the settlement the Romans called Aquae Sulis.
+The baths and the temple they built around the site of the "Waters of the Goddess Sulis" have endured to our time.
+Measuring over 900 feet in length, with a width of 350 feet, these baths are among the best examples of Roman architecture in England.
 A notable addition is the 18th-century Pump Room, which is also included in the visit.

 Stroll around Stall and Union Streets, where alleyways and passages are lined with boutiques, galleries and various shops.